machingclee/machingclee.github.io/static/media/198-background-timer.4b4d5cc1.md

 ##### AppState Investigation

-We can check that:

-In invertigation, by using
+We can invertigate the changes in `appState` by using

 ```js
 useEffect(() => {